Gum Disease Treatment Brisbane City

 Gum disease is the leading cause of tooth loss in adults and involves a deep bacterial infection of the gum that dissolves the bone around the teeth.
-Over time, this erodes the grip or hold the gums have on your teeth and without treatment you can literally become ‘long in the tooth’ with your teeth becoming wiggly and falling out.
+Over time, this erodes the grip or hold the gums have on your teeth and without treatment, the condition can lead to tooth loss.
 Periodontitis (or infection around the teeth) has also been called pyorrhoea (pronounced pie-re-ah), periodontal disease, or gum disease.

 How do I know if I have gum disease?